-If you're new to our group - a prospective member - then you can try us for free without obligation for 2 months or 3 events (whichever is the earlier).
-Just come along to any events that interest you and that you're capable of doing.
+If you're new to our group - a prospective member - you will need to join the group before attending any event (other than a recruitment open evening at the hall).
 For most of our events there is no need to book but you will have to provide contact details (name and telephone number or email address) on the first event you attend.
 If you would prefer to provide your details to the committee please email them to our Membership Secretary.
 You will be sent a confirmation email which you can show the event organiser and, on the day, you will only have to provide your name.
 If you have any questions about specific events then use the Contact Organiser button on the event page.
 For any questions about our group then please email us.
 Look forward to meeting you soon.

-Apart from the usual and obvious obligations of joining an outdoor activities group (pay membership fee, attend outdoor activities, treat others reasonably etc.), after 12 months as a member, you'll need to be a YHA member (click here for details).
+Just the usual and obvious obligations of joining an outdoor activities group (pay membership fee, attend outdoor activities, treat others reasonably etc.), but you're encouraged to join the YHA.

 No, please see the Membership page.

 It's relatively easy and quick to know who attends group events.
 For many events a short report is produced and emailed to the group; photos are often taken and submitted to our website; and attendees will tell others how the event went.
 All of this means the names and faces of anyone attending our events more than a few times is soon known.

 Distance does not prohibit being a member.
 We have a number of members who live too distant from North-West London to attend any of our local day events.
 However, they attend our weekends away and sometimes gain from being located closer to the destinations we visit.
 Some members only attend our weekends away.
 Likewise, organising an event is not a problem as everything can be done on-line.
 Living somewhere more distant probably makes it easier to prepare a good route or activity for a weekend away.